nuxt/docs/en/guide/contribution-guide.md

 ### Getting started

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the [Nuxt repository](https://github.com/nuxt/nuxt.js) to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
 2. Run `npm install` or `yarn install` to install the dependencies.

 > _Note that both **npm** and **yarn** have been seen to miss installing dependencies.
 To remedy that, you can either delete the `node_modules` folder in your example app and install again or do a local install of the missing dependencies._